 The Remuneration and Succession Committee is a Board appointed committee of four non-executive Directors.
 It is responsible for reviewing the performance of the Chief Executive Officer and making recommendations to the Board regarding his remuneration.
 It reviews appraisals and remuneration recommendations for the Senior Managers submitted by the Chief Executive Officer and also the Remuneration and Reward Policy which establishes staff remuneration structures.
 It also develops Board succession planning for consideration by the Board.
-The Committee has been chaired by Joy Stocker since November 2014; prior to which the Committee was chaired by Michael Gobel.
+The Remuneration and Succession Committee is chaired by Joy Stocker.